 there is a medical or legal reason for testing.

 The health professional may try to find out if your teen has

 attention deficit hyperactivity disorder (ADHD),

 anxiety disorders, or

 post-traumatic stress disorder.
 These health problems are common in teens who

-abuse substances.
-Your child's doctor will want to treat these problems and the substance abuse.
+use substances.
+Your child's doctor will want to treat these problems and the substance use.

 Your doctor may refer you to a professional

 who is experienced in teen alcohol and drug problems.